ellaism/ellaism.org/roadmaps.md

 ## Funding and Community Efforts

-One of the most important thing that users would care about would be how Ellaism Core is funded and how the team would impact the community.
+One of the most important things that users would care about would be how Ellaism Core is funded and how the team would impact the community.
 Here we make several points about what we are and what we aren't.

 1. **Core is run by donations.** Everyone owns the Ellaism blockchain, thus they have the choice of whether they want to support Core or not, by making